sugoku/stepIO/README.md

-# stepIO
+# stepIO simple
-This is the firmware for the **st**age controller with **e**mulation of **P**IU**IO**, or in short, **stepIO**.
+This is the simple version of the firmware for the **st**age controller with **e**mulation of **P**IU**IO**, or in short, **stepIO**.
-Originally based off racerxdl's PIUIO Clone, it is intended to be a foot PCB and IO replacement for dance pads.
-It focuses on customization and convenience, with several extra features, such as:
+This branch is intended to be used with the **susIO**, **s**imple **U**SB **s**tage IO. susIO aims to be a stage PCB which allows one to directly connect Pump It Up pads to a computer as well as official games.
+It has:

-- Support for Pump It Up and Dance Dance Revolution connectors, as well as header pins for everything else
+- Support for Pump It Up and In the Groove connectors, as well as header pins for everything else
 - Full 12V pad light support with header pin outputs
-- Analog sensor reading (meaning support for Velostat and FSRs)
-- USB flashing support for using and updating to different firmwares
+- Open-source firmware and USB flashing support for using and updating to different firmwares
-- Configuration through serial connection
-- Emulation of HID and other USB devices such as joystick, keyboard, and legacy PIUIO
+- Emulation of HID and other USB devices such as joystick, keyboard, legacy PIUIO and LXIO
-- Support for up to 16 multiplexed button inputs + multiplexer expansion for another 16 inputs, as well as 8 cabinet light outputs per board (5V outputs, meant to connect to a light controller board)
-- RGB LED support (4 pin but 3 pin possible)
+- Direct configuration of boards through jumpers
+- Headers for coin, test, service and clear buttons
+- Extremely small size using modern surface mounted parts

-As of the latest iteration, you now only need one stepIO board to control two pads, and the second pad is connected to an extension board through two CAT-5 (Ethernet) cables.
-The master board uses 5V converted 3.3V from the USB cable and 12V from either a 12V DC supply or a Pump pad power cable.
+One susIO is required per pad, and two susIO boards may be connected through a CAT-5 cable.
+The primary board uses 5V from the USB cable and 12V from either a 12V DC supply or a Pump pad power cable, supplying power to the secondary board.

-In addition, this is also the firmware for the **brokeIO**, **B**edrock's **r**eplacement for **o**bsolete **K**orean hardwar**e** **IO** (in reference to the PIUIO and JAMMA).
-The brokeIO is intended to be a cheap drop-in replacement for the PIUIO and can replace the JAMMA as well.
-The JAMMA edge pinout is broken out onto 2.54mm headers and can be connected to a external converter board.
-The 7-pin and 10-pin connectors for the pad and cabinet lights normally included on the JAMMA are also included on the brokeIO.
-There are also several extra pins which can be used to control additional multiplexers and RGB LEDs.

 More info is available on the repository wiki.